aiven/devportal/docs/products/postgresql/howto/enable-jit.rst

 Enable JIT in PostgreSQL®
 =========================

-PostgreSQL® 11 introduced a new component in the execution engine, a `Just-in-Time (JIT) expression compiler <https://www.postgresql.org/docs/current/jit-reason.html>`_.
-We recommend that you read more about JIT if you are not familiar with it or if you are in any doubt regarding the options available.
+PostgreSQL® 11 introduces a new component in the execution engine, a `Just-in-Time (JIT) expression compiler <https://www.postgresql.org/docs/current/jit-reason.html>`_.

-By default, the JIT feature is **disabled** in all versions of PostgreSQL that Aiven supports.
-You can now enable JIT in Aiven for PostgreSQL on a global level or just for a specific database with a simple command that does not require any installation.
+By default, the JIT feature is disabled for PostgreSQL 11 and enabled for all the subsequesnt PostgreSQL versions that Aiven supports.
+You can change JIT settings in Aiven for PostgreSQL on the global level or just for a specific database.

-Enable JIT on a global level
+Enable JIT on the global level
 ------------------------------

 You can enable JIT for the complete Aiven for PostgreSQL service both via `Aiven Console <https://console.aiven.io/>`_ and :doc:`Aiven CLI </docs/tools/cli>`.